invrainbow/codeperfect/docs/docs/generate-implementation.md

 ![](/generate-implementation2.png)

 Press Enter.
-In this case, CodePerfect generates the `Read` method directly beneath the declaration of `AmplitudeEvent`:
+In this case, CodePerfect generates the `Read` method directly beneath the declaration of `Foo`:

 ![](/generate-implementation3.png)

 You can also run `Generate Implementation` with your cursor over the interface.
-In that case, CodePerfect will prompt you to select the type (`AmplitudeEvent` in this case).
+In that case, CodePerfect will prompt you to select the type (`Foo` in this case).

 CodePerfect will add methods intelligently.
 If an interface is already